Download our complete presentation Portfolio Here

 I do this by engraving and grinding pictures into metal using specific abrasives to create the effect I’m after.

-The colors are produced with a large torch and are integral to the surface of the metal, coloring but not covering the grinding patterns.
+I the color on the metal with a large propane torch.
+These heat tints become integral to the surface of the metal, coloring but not covering the grinding patterns.

 I can make intricately colored designs by grinding and heating areas of the picture sequentially, working the colors from hot to cold.